LookBfrYouX/Wasteless/Epic Proposal.md

 *Note: Future stories might include upvote and downvote on products.
 For example, vegan users could *Note: Future stories may include an upvote/downvote feature for the products' dietary tags.
 For example, users could 'upvote' a product as 'vegan' if they believe it is vegan or vice-versa if it is not.*

 ### EU2 Search sale listings by nutrition facts

-As a logged-in individual user, I want to search for sale listings based on the nutrition facts of the product.
-E.g. Only return results that are Gluten Free.
+As a logged-in individual user, I want to search for sale listings based on nutritional information so that I can filter products based on my dietary needs e.g. only return results that are gluten free.

 ### EU3 Barcode scanning

-As an administrator of a business, I can add a product by either scanning a barcode from my device or by inputting a barcode number (EAN-13) manually.
-This is so that I can quickly add products and their nutritional information
+As an administrator of a business, I want to add a product by scanning a barcode from my device so that I can quickly add nutritional information about a product.
+This builds on *EU1* which requires me to type the barcode manually.